Last Updated on

 Namu – W Koh Samui

-Attached to the W hotel at Mae Nam Beach is Namu, where you’ll find plenty of great sushi, sashimi, other seafood dishes, as well as Japanese specialties like wagyu beef.
+Attached to the W hotel at Mae Nam Beach is Namu, where you’ll find great sushi, sashimi, and other seafood dishes, as well as Japanese specialties like wagyu beef.

 Dining on the Rocks